-The outline of the report is as follows: Chapter 1 will provide essential background on our goal of benchmarking China's economic trajectory, discuss our research design, and put forward caveats for interpreting results.
-Chapter 2 takes stock of China's proximity to open market economies in 2020 for each of our six clusters, as well as a historical comparison to 2010.
-Chapter 3 summarizes the key findings and discusses implications for policymakers, with a focus on advanced economies.
+the COVID-19 crisis, China's share approached 100 percent.
+China The outline of the report is as follows: Section 1 will provide essenrepresents more than half of global supply and demand in a host tial background on our goal of benchmarking China's economic traof industries.
+In other areas, such as portfolio investment, China's jectory, discuss our research design, and put forward caveats for interpreting results.
+Section 2 takes stock of China's proximity to open market economies in 2020 for each of our six clusters, as well Under any scenario.
+China will be a decisive variable in shaping as a historical comparison to 2010.
+Section 3 summarizes the key policy and business decisions in the years ahead.
+A carefully confindings and discusses implications for policymakers, with a focus structed, even if imperfect, gauge of China's economic system can on advanced economies. provide essential guidance to investors, corporations, and governments.
+That is the aim of China Pathfinder.